NASA-AMMOS/slim/docs/guides/software-lifecycle/continuous-testing/README.md

 1. A list of the types of tests you run against your software.
 2. Locations where your tests are defined.
 3. When and how your tests are run.
-4. How to contribute / modify tests.
+4. How to contribute/modify tests.

 Having this information in a single file helps guide your testing journey and adds clarity for your team.